9 Bible Reading Plans for 2023

 4. Don’t give up if you get behind

-Whatever you do, even if it’s just reading a chapter a day, I’d encourage you to make some kind of a plan to read your Bible daily in 2023.
+Whatever you do, even if it’s just reading a chapter a day, I’d encourage you to make some plans to read your Bible daily.

 You won’t regret it!